This collection has access restrictions. For details, please see the restrictions.

 This is a finding aid.
 It is a description of archival material held in the Wilson Library at the University of North Carolina at Chapel Hill.
 Unless otherwise noted, the materials described below are physically available in our reading room, and not digitally available through the World Wide Web.
 See the Duplication Policy section for more information.

 Funding from the State Library of North Carolina supported the encoding of this finding aid.
+Funding from the Terry and Laurie Sanford Library Fund supported the digitization of this collection.

 |Size||69.0 feet of linear shelf space (approximately 33,000 items)|